blueteamer/blog/content/2023/2023-04/Short cheat sheet for using Obsidian.md

 ---
-title: "My cheat sheet for using Obsidian"
+title: 'Short cheat sheet for using Obsidian'
-description: "An overview of shortcuts which I use most of the time.
-This is more of an heads up for me.
-Sparse me some time googling the same stuff over and over again."
 date: 2023-04-20
-image: ""
+image: ''
+draft: false
 tags:
 - Obsidian
 - Note to myself

 ---

-## Overview of my most used tasks in Obsidian
+This post gives an overview of shortcuts which I use most of the time.
+Anyways, this is more of an heads up for me to spare me some time instead of searching the same stuff over and over again.

 ### Open Quick Switcher
 ```